 If several objects are already selected, you can add additional objects for selection or remove individual objects from the selection by clicking the objects while holding down the Shift key.

-Use the key combination Ctrl + A (Windows) and cmd + A (Mac) to select all objects on a map.
+Use the key combination Ctrl + A (Windows) or ⌘ + A (macOS) to select all objects on a map.

-Depending on the type of object, different shapes and symbols are available for the icon, e.g. the different document icons for a document in the “Document System”.
+Depending on the object type, there are different forms for the symbol, for example, the different document symbols for a document from the “Document System”.

-Here you can define the following properties for the each object in your map:
+Here you can define the following properties for the entire object: